Azure-Samples/media-services-v3-dotnet/LiveIngest/LiveEventWithDVR/README.md

 - WindowsAzure.Storage -Version 9.3.3

 * A camera connected to your computer.
 * A media encoder.
-For a recommended encoder, please visit https://docs.microsoft.com/en-us/azure/media-services/latest/recommended-on-premises-live-encoders.
+For a recommended encoder, please visit [Recommended encoders](https://docs.microsoft.com/en-us/azure/media-services/latest/recommended-on-premises-live-encoders).
 * An Azure Media Services account.
 See the steps described in [Create a Media Services account](https://docs.microsoft.com/azure/media-services/latest/create-account-cli-quickstart).

 ## Build and run